mongodb/docs/source/reference/glossary.rst

       The concatenation of the database and index name that takes the form of "``[database].[collection]``".
 All documents belong to a namespace.

+   replica pairs
+      The precursor to the :term:`replica set` functionality.
+MongoDB deprecated this feature in version 1.6.